Transport for NSW (formerly known as RMS) suggests students should ask the following questions when deciding on a driving instructor:

 This can be achieved through driving the full 120 hours with a supervising driver. e.g, a parent, or undertake 10 hours with a licenced driving instructor (30 hours credited to their logged hours) then undertake 90 hours with a supervising driver or professional instructors.

-20 hours of driving that’s recorded in the log book must be attained from driving at night.
+IMPORTANT - 20 hours of driving that’s recorded in the log book must be attained from driving at night.

-Adept driver training offers tuition in a number of other areas besides learner drivers, including:
+Adept Driver Training offers tuition in a number of other areas besides learner drivers, including:

-- Training in conversion from driving an auto to a manual vehicle
+- Training in conversion from driving an auto to a manual vehicle.

-- General driving assessments for licenced drivers seeking tips to improve their driving ability
+- General driving assessments for licenced drivers seeking tips to improve their driving ability.

-- Advanced driver training (on road or racetrack) for corporate clients
+- Advanced driver training (on road or racetrack) for corporate clients.

 When you book with us you are securing a professional trainers time and allocated a custom training vehicle for your lesson.
 These resources are allocated solely to you only for the duration of your lesson booking.
 There are understandably costs associated with reserving your booking.

 A minimum of 24hrs notice is required when you need to cancel or reschedule a lesson time or date.
 Cancellations can be made via telephone, text message or email.
-If less than 24hrs notice is provided to Adept, the full lesson fee will be charged and payable for the lesson.
+If less than 24hrs notice is provided the full lesson fee will be charged and payable for the lesson.

 If no cancellation notice is given and a student fails to attend the appointment at the scheduled time or fails to have a current drivers licence with them, the full lesson fee will be charged.

-The first answer is they are not an accredited RMS licenced driving instructor and are breaking the law by providing the student with paid tuition.
+The first answer is they are not an accredited Transport for NSW licenced driving instructor and are breaking the law by providing the student with paid tuition.
 Their instructors licence must be prominently displayed in the instructor’s vehicle during the lesson.
 If it isn’t, ask to see it.
 If they do not have a licence report them and the vehicles registration plate details to the Roads and Maritime Services as soon as possible.

 The second answer is that a three for one hour lesson only counts if it forms part of the 20 RMS structured and approved lesson plans found at the back of your log book.
 If your instructor has provided lessons and not one of them is an approved lesson then it’s likely they are not teaching you correctly and you would be advised to seek out an alternative instructor.

-The third answer is that an instructor (or a number of instructors) have completed ten of the structured lessons, thus signing off on thirty hours counted towards your log book.
+The third answer and most common answer is that an instructor (or a number of instructors) have completed ten of the structured lessons, thus signing off on thirty hours counted towards your log book.
 After these ten one hour lessons the student is only signed off on a one hour tuition to one hour signed off in their log book.